📖 REME Soldier Research in WWII at a Glance

 Case Study: Mapping the Field Workshop

-If you are investigating a soldier with the number 16055000, the data places them in the early recruitment phase of the REME.
-By checking this against the soldier's service record, you can identify which Field Workshop they were assigned to.
-If the records indicate attachment to an Armored Brigade in North-West Europe, you can cross-reference the number with that brigade's war diaries to see which major repair operations they were involved in during the 1944–1945 campaign.
-This link between the service number and the workshop's history is the most effective way to reconstruct their daily responsibilities.
+If the records indicate attachment to an Armoured Brigade in North-West Europe, researchers can then cross-reference the soldier against that brigade’s war diaries to identify the major repair and recovery operations he likely supported during the 1944–1945 campaign.
+This connection between the service number and the workshop’s operational history is often the most effective way to reconstruct a REME soldier’s day-to-day wartime responsibilities.

 Tips

-The "Trade" Classification: The REME was built on trade qualifications.
+• The "Trade" Classification: The REME was built on trade qualifications.
 Always search for the soldier's specific trade rating (e.g., Vehicle Mechanic, Instrument Mechanic, or Armourer).
 These ratings are often recorded alongside the service number and explain why a soldier was moved between different workshops as the war's technological demands—such as the need for more specialized tank maintenance—shifted.

-The Formation Transition: REME soldiers were often reassigned between different brigades based on equipment wear and tear.
+• The Formation Transition: REME soldiers were often reassigned between different brigades based on equipment wear and tear.
 If your research seems to hit a dead end, search for the soldier’s number in the records of the Divisional HQ they were attached to, rather than the REME main records.
 The soldier's number will be listed in the brigade’s "Attached Personnel" files, providing the specific location and theatre they were serving in at any given date.

 Explore similar units: